Preserved Films

 I’D BE DELIGHTED TO!
 (1932, 16mm)

 An award-winning short film by S.W.
 Childs, Jr., pioneering amateur filmmaker and the driving force behind the first student feature film ever made at Yale, TOM JONES (1927).
-An enthusiastic maker of short dramas with friends in his amateur dramatic filmmaking group known as “The Party Players,” Childs continued to make films after graduating from Yale in 1927, including this short.
+An enthusiastic maker of short dramas with friends in his amateur dramatic filmmaking group known as “The Purity Players,” Childs continued to make films after graduating from Yale in 1927, including this short.
 Preserved at Colorlab, 2018.

 Conversation with Hope Childs